DrK-Lo/2017OAExp_Oysters/README.md

-## Working Repository for 2017 Oyster OA exposure and differential gene expression and methylation study
+## Ocean acidification induces subtle shifts in gene expression and DNA methylation in the tissue of calcification - Github Repository

 ### Overview
-This repository was created to keep track of the code and preliminary analyses for the 2017 Oyster Acidification Experiment.
-RNA was extracted from 24 total samples, 12 samples from Timepoint 3 (June 13th) and 12 samples from Timepoint 6 (August 22/24th), with six samples from the two extreme treatments (400 and 2800 ppm) within each of these timepoints.
+This repository was created to keep track of the code and analyses for the 2017 Oyster Acidification Experiment.
+It contains a workflow for all analysese performed in the the experiment including the complete phenotype analysis, and both the RNA-seq and MBD-BSseq datat from 24 samples collected on days 9 and 80 of the experimental exposure.

 ### [Manuscript (in progress)](https://docs.google.com/document/d/1UTjTN_KC_exGVlf0I0UpntO7woBzGoJ3CKZel8WXobc/edit?ts=5bbf8c38)

 ### [Notebook](https://github.com/epigeneticstoocean/2017OAExp_Oysters/tree/master/notebook)

-## Analysis (in progress)
+## Analyses

 ### [Transcriptomic Analysis](https://github.com/epigeneticstoocean/2017OAExp_Oysters/tree/master/markdown_files/Transcriptomic)
   * [01 - Creating Feature Count Matrices]()